finbourne/lusid-sdk-java/sdk/docs/ConfigurationRecipeApi.md

 ## getDerivedRecipe

-> GetRecipeResponse getDerivedRecipe(scope, code, asAt)
+> GetRecipeResponse getDerivedRecipe(scope, code, asAt, timelineScope, timelineCode, closedPeriodId)

 GetDerivedRecipe: Get Configuration Recipe either from the store or expanded from a Recipe Composer.